kevkaleido/group-trip/readme.md

 Initial Setup
 Trip Planning

-Users can create a new trip by filling out the form with destination, start date, and end date.
-Participants can be added to the trip, and their names will be displayed in a list.
+Participants can be added to a trip, and their names will be displayed in a list.
 Clicking on a participant's name will remove them from the list.
 Activities can be added to the trip.
 Clicking on an activity will mark it as done.
 Expense Logging